AI Workshop: learn to build apps with AI →

 const toggleService = interpret(machine).start()

-Now you can use send() to retrieve the new state:
+Now you can use send() to trigger a transition:

 const toggleService = interpret(machine).start()